matsui528/annbench/README.md

 - Evaluate a target algorithm (`ALGO`) with a target dataset (`DATASET`) by `python run.py dataset=DATASET algo=ALGO`.
 You can run multiple algorithms on multiple datasets by `python run.py --multirun dataset=DATASET1,DATASET2 algo=ALGO1,ALGO2`.
 - Indices (data structures for search) are stored on `./interim`.
 They are reused for each run with different query parameters.
 - The search result will be on `./output`.
 The same file will be on `./log` as well.
 For example with `algo=annoy` and `dataset=siftsmall`, the result file is `./output/siftsmall/annoy/result.yaml`, and it is identical to something like `./log/2020-03-11/22-30-59/0/result.yaml`.
+- By default, we run each algorithm `num_trial=10` times and return the average runtime.
+You can change this by: `python run.py num_trial=5`

 ### Plot
 - You can visualize the search result by `python plot.py`.
 This script checks `./output` and generate figures for each dataset on `./result_img`.